 By questing hard, the players should be able to clear this quest stage in under 3 turns.
 Prioritize willpower above all else, and even sacrifice characters for combat if you really have to.
 If you run out of cards during your final round, remember that you aren’t eliminated until the end of the round.
 So you can still take the larger enemies engaged with you and soak their attacks.
 Not all players might make it to the end in a multiplayer game, but if only 1 player makes it, then everyone wins!
 After the 25th point of progress is placed on this quest stage, the players win and have found their way into Mordor.
 They must now traverse the region of Nurn in order to find Ulchor.

 - The encounter deck consists out of 36 cards in Normal mode.
 This gets reduced to just 27 cards in Easy mode.

 - Average threat per card revealed is 1.7 threat/card.
-This can range from 0 threat side-quests and treacheries, to 5 threat locations.
-Most extreme would be if all side-quests are in play, then the X threat cards are 6 threat each.
+This can range from 0 threat side-quests and treacheries to 5 threat locations.
+The most extreme would be if all side-quests are in play, then the X threat cards are 6 threat each.

-- Only the 3 copies of Spawn of Shelob have the Surge keyword.
+- Only the 3 copies of Spawn of Shelob have the Surge Only the 3 copies of Spawn of Shelob have the Surge keyword.
 You can often rely on the knowledge you are only revealing 1 card per player, though these Spiders surging into one another can be dangerous.

 - 4 cards in the encounter deck have the Doomed 1 keyword.
-There isn’t a ton of threat raising abilities in this deck, as thee quest tries to end your playthrough by discarding cards instead.
+There isn’t a ton of threat-raising abilities in this deck, as the quest tries to end your playthrough by discarding cards instead.

 - Immunity/Passive abilities